Kyiv Polytechnic Institute: Summer school

 The Summer school Achievements and Applications of Contemporary Informatics, Mathematics and Physics (Summer School AACIMP) is an annual international scientific-educational project of volunteers from the university's Student Science Association.
 It is aimed at an international audience of advanced students, postgraduates and young scientists.
 There are usually about 100 participants.

 It has been traditionally held each August since 2006.
 As a rule, the duration of the project is two weeks.

-Science and education community
+Related educational establishments

+Numerous educational establishments, such as the Dnipro Institute of Infrastructure and Transport, Odesa National Maritime University, Kyiv National University of Construction and Architecture, National Aviation University, National University of Life and Environmental Sciences of Ukraine, National Transport University, Kyiv National University of Technologies and Design, Vinnytsia National Technical University and several institutes of the National Academy of Sciences of Ukraine were created on the basis of KPI.

+Community

 Student life

 At present the number of students at KPI is more than 36,000.
 Approximately 400 of them are international students.
 In this way students, especially those who live in a hostel, have a social life with their foreign fellow students and a chance to learn more about other cultures, people and ideas.
 Over 4,500 students graduate from KPI every year.
 The diploma is accepted by the European Union.
 KPI has a preparatory department for foreigners.
 There is a possibility to study in English and at the same time learn Ukrainian.

-Full-time students attend the school for 5 years and 6 months; part-time - 5 years and 10 months.
+Full-time students attend the school for 5 years and 6 months; part-time – 5 years and 10 months.

 The school offers 68 majors and 70 minors at its 3 branches.
 There are 16 departments and a college, including the following: